© 2020 Think Social Publishing, Inc.

 Our core products are intended to help the interventionist (professional, parent, caretaker) learn important social concepts and tools to teach social competencies to ages 4 and up.
 Unlike our other materials that are designed to be used with specific age groups, these products teach concepts so foundational that they apply across ages.
 Check out our core products.

-We also share our newest thinking and strategies through our free webinars, free articles, eLearning video courses, and the many conferences we host across the country.
+We also share our newest thinking and strategies through our free webinars, free articles, and On Demand courses.
 Check out our free 10 Core Concepts webinar series to learn our foundational information through engaging videos with founder Michelle Garcia Winner.